Allybag/downmaul/README.md

 * Inline code spans
 * Line breaks

-The major restriction is that nested block type structures (lists, block quotes and code blocks) are not allowed, to allow the parser to be much simpler and less recursive.
+The major restriction is that block type structures (lists, block quotes and code blocks) or inline structures (links, emphasised text and inline code) cannot be nested.
+Blocks can contain multiple inline elements in each block, but blocks cannot contain blocks and inline elements cannot contain other inline elements.

+If this rule is violiated, you will probably get a parser error, but could easily get malformed output instead.